-DHPs are not payments of Housing Benefit/element and are not subject to any statutory appeals mechanism.
+DHPs are not payments of Housing Benefit/Universal Credit housing element and are not subject to any statutory appeals mechanism.
 Councils are expected to set up an appropriate review process.

 Any request for a review will be subject to the following policy: